Baku-1/UniversalBlockchainNetwork/DEPLOYMENT_GUIDE.md

 ### 3. Test the Integration

-Start the Rust validation engine:
+Start the Universal Blockchain Network:

 ```bash
 cargo run
 ```

-The engine should now connect to your deployed contract!
+The system should now connect to your deployed contract with all revolutionary features active:
+- ✅ Hidden banking system operational
+- ✅ Cross-chain bridge ready
+- ✅ Distributed computing network active
+- ✅ Engine shell encryption protecting all systems

 ## 🔧 Configuration